 The book showed that Paimon’s daggers are placed in his crown but when he has attacked someone with them, they disappear, is like somehow, they get stuck in the victim but I wonder how I’m supposed to find them if they aren’t visible anymore.

-A couple of days later after finding this, I started to notice I was scratching my neck constantly but I couldn’t see anything that could provoke this reaction on my skin, nonetheless after almost bleeding a little from my incessant scratching… a sharp tiny piece of the dagger that was thrown at me!
+A couple of days later after finding this, I started to notice I was scratching my neck constantly but I couldn’t see anything that could provoke this reaction on my skin, nonetheless after almost bleeding a little from my incessant scratching . . . a sharp tiny piece of the dagger that was thrown at me.

 According to Soul Demonica, I must offer someone else’s head to free myself from Paimon but this is insane!

-Seems the little piece of the dagger has been making its way inside my neck since my last battle and contaminating my blood, corrupting my mind with bad thoughts and memories of things I haven’t done, for some reason I’ve been thinking about… Jeremy but why?
+Seems the little piece of the dagger has been making its way inside my neck since my last battle and contaminating my blood, corrupting my mind with bad thoughts and memories of things I haven’t done, for some reason I’ve been thinking about . . .
+Our deceiving ally but why?

 I guess I’m just being manipulated by Paimon to fulfill his plan no matter what.

-Desperate measures require desperate actions!
-I’m a Demonica, I could simply lure Jeremy into offering his own head!
-And finally, Leann and I would be freed from this insidious demon, leaving us only with The Backward Trinity.
+I’m a Demonica, I could simply lure the ally into offering his own head!
+He has a physical body and finally, Leann and I would be freed from this insidious demon, leaving us only with The Backward Trinity.

-But I forgot Leann had his head!
-Jeremy’s head!
+But I forgot Leann had his head, Jeremy’s head!

 I have been doing my own assumptions about some things: